 In fact, that’s Habit #7 of my 7 Habits of the Healthy Business Traveler: How to Stay Healthy While Traveling for Business: Staying Connected!
 Whether its regularly texting your loved ones, or using Google Hangouts, or making sure you are HOME when you are home – staying connected is critical to maximizing your relationships with your kids.

 And I strongly encourage you to have a sit down with your children and explain to them your travel job.

-Tough on personal relationships
+Traveling for Work can be Tough on personal relationships

 After years of travelling for work, I can personally attest that it is very difficult on personal relationships.
 While I’ve been married for over 22 years, we’ve had our rough patches.

 One of my jobs that had heavy work travel had me on the road almost every week of the month.
 It took a brutal toll on my marriage (that and some other things…).Â It came to a head and I had to tell my boss…fire me if you want,Â but take me off the road for a bit.